danmarz/my-digital-garden/_notes/Q - Explain any framework(s) you have used and the value that they provide.md

 -   Unopinionated.
 Because of React's flexibility, it can also hurt productivity because teams are required to pick their own patterns and libraries, whereas other opinionated frameworks enforce you build an app a certain way
 -   Reliant on the community for solutions since they aren't all baked into the core library
 -   Backed by a big tech company (some developers don't want to feel bolted to the whims of an entity like Facebook)
--   It was one of the first compnent libraries, so it has some old patterns that newer libraries have improved
+-   It was one of the first component libraries, so it has some old patterns that newer libraries have improved
 # ---

 Tags: #coding #interview